Reading time: 3 minutes

 Eliminate External Motivators

 Millennials often are viewing careers as being successful when an impact is made.
 Start by defining what success means to you personally.
 Instead of conforming to societal standards, focus on what truly drives you.
 What might seem like a dream job to others may not align with your own passions and goals.
 It’s important to find a career path that matches what you truly care about and want to achieve, instead of just following what others think is successful.
-When you remove the need for validation or financial gain, you can better discern which career paths align with your authentic self.
+If you stop worrying about approval or money, you can more clearly figure out which career paths match your true self.

 Evaluate Your Non-Negotiables

 Next, think about what you really want from your job.
-Consider how you can incorporate the aspects that energize you into your current or future roles.
-Determine your non-negotiables—what are the must-haves for you in a job?
-For example, you might want flexibility in your job, like working from home or having flexible hours, because it makes you happier and helps you get more done.
+How can you bring the things that energize you into your current role or a future one?
+Identify your non-negotiables: the things you absolutely need in a job.
+For example, you might need flexibility, like working from home or setting your own hours, because it makes you happier and more productive.

 Experiment with Different Job Options